davehagler/nftlogin/README.txt

 2. Error if trying to register or login without first verifying NFT
 3. Verify button prompts user to connect wallet
 4. Verified NFT owner can now login
+5. Lock content in the post metadata
+6. Locked content displays in list

 == Frequently Asked Questions ==